Real Estate Commission: Overview

+The mission of the New Mexico Real Estate Commission is to protect the public and enhance the professional competence of real estate brokers.
 The New Mexico Real Estate Commission was created by state law in 1959 and charged with enforcing the Real Estate License Law and the Real Estate Commission Rules.

 The Commission’s primary responsibilities include: